Close

 In 2023 I was lucky to have an opportunity to work on a project I found very interesting.
 While challenging, as the problem had multiple layers of complexity, it was also very rewarding in the end as I managed to combine solutions into a unified concept.

-For better understanding of the concept, this project was designed for SaaS ecommerce Logistics company, byrd technologies.
+For better understanding of the concept, this project was designed for SaaS ecommerce fulfilment and logistics company, Byrd technologies.

 Communication flow